raspberrypilearning/fl-programming-robotics/week-1/fl-progrobot-w1-step08.md

 If you are having problems with getting the motors to turn in the right direction, try out the instructions for programming the motors again and save the code in a new Python file.

+**Top tip:** if there is a problem with your program or the wiring, the motors can spin continuously.
+If this happens, try entering the command `robin.stop()` (or the name you gave the robot object followed by `.stop()`) into the Python shell.
+Otherwise, turn off the battery pack or Raspberry Pi and check the wiring is correct.

 If the motors aren't moving at all, try one of the following things:

 + check that the wires from the motor board are connected to the four GPIO pins and GND as set out in the previous step